stahnma/elruby/README.md

 ### 13 Jan 2014

+#### Ruby 2.1.0
 I've updated the all-in-opt packages with a Ruby 2.1.0 build.
 The all-in-opt packages appear to be the most popular.
 I imagine this is because you can just gem install or run bundler from there.
 Either way, Ruby 2.1.0 is now available.
 I haven't personally vetted these packages yet, if they have issues, please file Github issues.

-I also think I am going to remove the side-by-side options.
+#### Side-by-side attempt is over
+Side-by-side packages have also been removed.
 This is partially because I never finished them and also because Red Hat's software collections seem to cover this.
+See the side-by-side heading for more information on SCL.

 ## Overview